Getting Started

 | IPTV | Launches IPTV player (Kodi by default in Companion config) |

 These buttons send keyboard shortcuts (Ctrl+Shift+Alt + a key) that the Companion maps to URLs.
-See Companion Setup for details.
+See Desktop Companion for details.

 The page also includes a + tile for adding your own app shortcut buttons.
 Custom buttons appear in the same grid and can be edited or deleted later.